 - Cover the infant carrier (not your baby) with a light blanket.
 This will help protect your baby, but still gives them the ability to breathe comfortably.
 Do not leave the blanket on the carrier in the car or at any time when your baby and carrier are not in your direct view.
 Check on your baby often.

 - Do not put a cloth face covering on your baby, or any child under the age of 2.

 - Never leave children alone in the car.
 The temperature in your car can become deadly in a short time.

 - Wash your hands (and any children’s hands) as soon as you return home.

-The U.S. currently has two COVID-19 vaccines approved and recommended for emergency use authorization.
+The U.S. currently has three COVID-19 vaccines authorized for emergency use.
 The Pfizer-BioNTech COVID-19 vaccine is authorized for use in those 12 years of age and older.
 The Pfizer-BioNTech COVID-19 vaccine continues to be available under EUA for individuals 12 through 15 years and for the administration of a third dose in certain immunocompromised individuals The Moderna COVID-19 vaccine and Johnson & Johnson COVID-19 vaccines are authorized for use in those 18 years of age and older.

 You can find additional information from the CDC about preventing COVID-19 here: